joshzzheng/cognitive-builder-faire/README.md

 # cognitive-builder-faire
-Python code snippets for using Watson APIs
+Python and NodeJS code snippets for using Watson APIs